 from the Warrington Loop up the hill towards Bailey Street.

 The Castle Shannon South Incline, which operated from 1892 to 1914, ran parallel

 to Haberman on the left.

-Also visible to the far left are the railroad tracks of the P&CSRR Horseshoe
+Also visible to the far left are the old railroad tracks and station at the P&CSRR Horseshoe Curve.

 The Penn Incline

 The Penn Incline ferried passengers and freight

 between the Strip District to Ridgeway Street in the Hill District.
 It was